qkunst/collectiemanagement/report.md

-# Test report QKunst Collectiebeheer
+# Test report QKunst Collectiemanagement

-Date: 2020-03-17 16:15:07 +0100
+Date: 2020-05-15 16:00:36 +0200

 This report gives an overview of the test ran.
 This report is automatically created.

 ## Statistics

-In total **92.74%** of the lines are covered by automated test.
-The code base consists of **8076** lines of code.
+In total **93.16%** of the lines are covered by automated test.
+The code base consists of **8506** lines of code.

 ## Abilities